JoeSchiff/GIMP_video_filters/README.md

 This is where you find the names of all the GIMP commands, and their options, and their explanations.
 <br/><br/><br/>

-Alright, now we get dirty.
 Here is the basic syntax for GIMP CLI:
 ```
 gimp -i filename.png \
 -b '(some-gimp-command 0 1 2 3 4 5)' \